-- Best Apps for Teaching & Learning 2013, a service of the American Association of School Librarians.
+- Best Digital Tools for Teaching & Learning, an annual list compiled by the American Association of School Librarians.

-- Interactive eBook developers discussed in the tutorial include Oceanhouse Media, iStoryTime, and Nosy Crow.
+- Interactive eBook developers discussed in the tutorial include Oceanhouse Media and Nosy Crow.

 General resources for working with patrons with autism in the library